codingwithsurya/codingwithsurya/README.md

 - 🎓 I’m a Computer Science student at Georgia Tech, with concentrations in Artificial Intelligence and Information Internetworks
-- 🔭 I’m currently working on deepening my understanding of computer science and machine learning and contributing to projects that make AI/ML more accessible, like the Deep Learning Playground
+- 🔭 I'm currently deepening my knowledge of computer science and machine learning, with particular interests in NLP, computer vision, and distributed systems.